justintadlock/widgets-reloaded/readme.txt

 Yes.
 The widgets are coded according to WordPress standards.
 The HTML output by them is no different than the HTML output by the default WordPress widgets.
 All correctly-coded themes will output the widgets perfectly.

-The one exception might be the Search widget.
-If it doesn't look right with your theme, select the checkbox to use the theme's `searchform.php`.

 ### I am using a Hybrid Core theme.
 Can I use this plugin?

 Yes.
 Absolutely.
 In fact, I encourage you to use this plugin.
 By using the plugin, you can actually get quicker updates and bug fixes.
 I can send a plugin update in minutes.
 However, it could potentially take days or longer for a theme update.